vibhanshu72/risa3d-mcp-server/README.md

 - [x] Detect duplicate nodes (coordinate tolerance scan)
 - [x] Replace section size globally across a folder of models
 - [x] Diff two model versions (nodes, members, section sets, load combinations)
+- [x] Standalone CLI mode for parser testing
+- [x] Load ownership resolution using Basic Load Case counts
+- [x] Node load editing in cloned models

+---

+## Known Limitations

+Current limitations:

+- Area load editing is not supported.
+- Generated transient/memberized loads are read but not regenerated.
+- The server does not run RISA analysis.
+- The server does not run RISA design checks.
+- The server reads and modifies `.r3d` files only.
+- Write operations should always be verified inside RISA-3D before engineering use.
 ---

 ## Contributing